 The first thing a customer will notice about your business is its name.
-Creating the right first impression is essential, but not as easy as it looks, as Afsheen Latif finds out
+Creating the right first impression is essential, but it's not as easy as it looks, as Afsheen Latif finds out

-Inspiration for business names can come from almost anywhere.
+nspiration for business names can come from almost anywhere.
 Some names are playful, such as The Cod Father fish and chip shop.
 Others, such as The Village Bakery, are more functional.

 But all effective business names project a strong image that sticks in the mind of customers.
 Whether you are re-naming a developing business or starting a new one, the name you choose could make a serious difference to your chances of success.